Anifrolumab-fnia (Saphnelo)

 - Severe active lupus nephritis in a member initiating therapy with Saphnelo;

-- Severe active central nervous system (CNS) lupus (including seizures that are attributed to CNS lupus, psychosis, organic brain syndrome, cerebritis, or CNS vasculitis requiring therapeutic intervention within 60 days before initiation of anifrolumab) in a member initiating therapy with Saphnelo;
+- Severe active central nervous system (CNS) lupus (including seizures that are attributed to CNS lupus, psychosis, organic brain syndrome, cerebritis, or CNS vasculitis requiring therapeutic intervention before initiation of anifrolumab) in a member initiating therapy with Saphnelo;

 - Member is using Saphnelo in combination with other biologics.